-If you're propped up on Uluwatu beach but you're not sure where to eat, here's my guide to the best dinner restaurants in the Bukit.
+If you're propped up on the beach but you're not sure where to eat, here's my guide to the best dinner restaurants in Uluwatu.

 I’ve lived in Uluwatu for almost a decade, and wow – it’s changed fast.
-Back in the day, the only places to eat were small local warungs for a post-surf feed.
+Back in the day, the only places to eat were small warungs serving locals and hungry surfers.
 These days, Uluwatu’s dining scene is blowing up.
-A bunch of Canggu’s most famous restaurants have set up second homes here, but luckily, we’ve also got some Uluwatu-only gems of our own.
+A bunch of Canggu’s most famous restaurants have set up second homes here, but luckily, we’ve got some Uluwatu-only gems of our own.

-So, here’s my list of the best restaurants in Uluwatu – the places I actually eat at on the regular.
-I’ve broken it down by vibe (views, date night, or family-friendly) and I’ve included top restaurants away from the main Uluwatu strip, in neighbouring areas like Bingin, Padang Padang and Ungasan.
+So, here’s my list of the best restaurants in Uluwatu for dinner – the places I eat at on the regular.
+I’ve broken it down by vibes (views, date night, or family-friendly) and I’ve included top restaurants away from the main Uluwatu strip, in neighbouring areas like Bingin, Padang Padang and Ungasan.
 For breakfast and lunch recommendations, check out my list of Uluwatu’s Best Cafes.

 The best restaurants in Uluwatu at a glance:

-Best for date night: Bartolo, Waatu, Zali, Yuki, Masonry, Kala.
+Best for date night: Yuki, Masonry, Kala, Bartolo, Waatu, Zali

-For drinks & vibes: Tacos Aqui, Lola’s Cantina Mexicana, BB52.
+For drinks & vibes: AVLI, Tacos Aqui, Lola’s Cantina Mexicana, BB52.

 Best for families: Ulu Fish Market, Ulu Garden, Shaka Riki.